jpsm83/health/documentation/n8n/article_translation.md

 - Image URLs
 - JSON structure
 - Social media structure
+- **Product names, brand names, merchandise, or purchasable items** - Keep exact names so users can find them for purchase

 **CRITICAL RULES:**
 - If ANY content exceeds character limit, REWRITE that specific value to follow the rules